-The installation stage considers both the screws and adhesive required in addition to consideration of 10 - 15% of offcut.
-The technical lifespan of the product is considered as 50 years, based on industry standards and best knowledge of saveBOARD.
+The installation stage considers both the screws and adhesive required in addition to consideration of 5% of offcut.

 Product end-of-life (Module C1-C4, D)

 saveBOARD panels are predominantly removed manually, it is at the discretion of the user whether they choose to use battery powered tools.
 Based on this, no impacts have been assigned to deconstruction.